On the Impact of Temporal Representations on Metaphor Detection: State of the Art

-Based on the observations that language is always changing and a dynamic flux \citep{https://doi.org/10.1111/j.1467-9922.2009.00533.x, complexity, book}, linguists have formulated different theories and models searching for rules and regularities in semantic change, such as the ``\textit{Diachronic Prototype Semantics}" \citep{Geeraerts1997-GEEDPS, book1}, the Invited Inference Theory of Semantic Change \citep{traugott_dasher_2001}, and semantic change based on metaphor and metonymy \citep{article}.
-Semantic change computation deals with the dynamic change of semantics, including the phenomenon of polysemy, a perennial challenge for NLP.
-A better understanding of polysemy should help improve any NLP task that involves semantic processing.
-For instance, applications for semantic search can increase the relevance of the query result by taking into account the new senses of words \citep{article1, 2018}.
+According to \cite{hickey_2003}, theories often come as a formalization of metaphors, which ``\textit{can populate history with new objects and kinds, and provide both access to interesting new worlds and great field-internal success}".
+Based on the observations that language is always changing \cite{five2009language,complexity,book}, linguists have formulated different theories and models searching for rules and regularities in semantic change, such as the ``\textit{Diachronic Prototype Semantics}" \cite{Geeraerts1997-GEEDPS,book1}, the ``\textit{Invited Inference Theory of Semantic Change}" \cite{traugott_dasher_2001}, and ``\textit{semantic change based on metaphor and metonymy}" \cite{article}.

-Historically, much of the theoretical work on semantic shifts has been devoted to documenting and categorizing various types of semantic shifts \citep{nla.cat-vn2374050, Stern1975-STEMAC}.
-Linguistic processes that cause semantic shifts generally involve the interaction between words of the vocabulary and their meanings.
-Semantic shifts are naturally separated into two important classes: ``\textit{linguistic drifts}" (slow and steady changes in core meaning of words) and ``\textit{cultural shifts}" (changes in associations of a given word determined by cultural influences). \cite{inproceedings}, for instance, showed that distributional models capture cultural shifts, like the word ``\textit{sleep}" acquiring more negative connotations related to sleep disorders domain, when comparing its 1960s contexts to its 1990s contexts.
-Researchers studying semantic shifts from a computational point of view have empirically shown the existence of this division \citep{Hamilton}.
+Historically, much of the theoretical work on semantic shifts has been devoted to documenting and categorizing various types of semantic shifts \cite{nla.cat-vn2374050,Stern1975-STEMAC}.
+Semantic shifts are separated into two important classes: ``\textit{linguistic drifts}" (slow and steady changes in core meaning of words) and ``\textit{cultural shifts}" (changes in associations of a given word determined by cultural influences).
+In \cite{inproceedings}, the authors showed that distributional models capture cultural shifts, like the word ``\textit{sleep}" acquiring more negative connotations related to the sleep disorders domain, when comparing its 1960s contexts with its 1990s contexts.
+Researchers studying semantic change from a computational point of view have empirically shown the existence of this distinction \cite{Hamilton}.